nestybox/sysbox-ee/docs/design.md

 2) Increase isolation between the container and the host.

-Currently, Sysboxd does virtualization of the following procfs resources:
+Currently, Sysbox does virtualization of the following procfs resources:

 * `/proc/uptime`